Explore The 12 Key Archetypes For Brands

-We all have a tendency to create stereotypes, it’s something we do without thinking.
+We all tend to create stereotypes, and it’s something we do without thinking.
 Psychologist Carl Jung believed that many film and story characters are instantly familiar to us because they are primal and instinctive – part of a ‘collective unconscious’ that we all share.
 These all-too-familiar (stereotypical) characters are often referred to as Jungian archetypes and they’ve become an increasingly popular and effective tool for personifying brands.

 The 12 Brand Archetypes and the Archetype Wheel

 In total, there are 12 Archetypes.
 We’ve illustrated them for you on our Archetype Wheel – along with an example of a brand within each Archetype.

 From a distance, a business can look very simple – especially when the relationship is built upon a transactional basis.
 However, the world’s most successful brands go beyond this and develop a strong personal relationship with their customers.
 It’s the secret to successful branding – personalising your brand so that your customers can connect with it, and relate to it, emotionally and instinctively.

 “Strong brands have personality, whilst weak brands don’t! “

 Brand Archetypes require you to embed humanity into your vision, goals, and values – think of it as your brand DNA.
 And history has shown that businesses that can correctly and successfully develop and exploit their archetypes are the most likely to thrive.
 Want to connect with your customers on a deeper level so that you can experience real brand growth?
 At Vision One, we specialise in helping you to identify and optimise your Brand DNA.